alshaboti/dam/README.md

 - `faucet_relaod_config` Reload faucet configuration file.

 ## Run the test
-In this test, Bro sends block rules to python script to block a connection that carry the `bash` file (when client request `/bin/bash` file from the webserver).
+In this test, Zeek/Bro sends block rules to python script to block a connection that carry the `bash` file (when client request `/bin/bash` file from the webserver).
 ```
 # log in as root or in docker group
 su -